One Book, One Community

 Join us for these events in 2026

-On February 10 at 12:30 p.m., the entire Pitt Public Health community is invited to join the Inclusion, Diversity and Equity Committee for spring term's installment of Coffee and Conversations which will be a book group-like discussion on American Sirens
+On February 10 at 12:30 p.m., the Pitt Public Health community joined the Inclusion, Diversity and Equity Committee for spring term's installment of Coffee and Conversations which was turned into a book group-like discussion on American Sirens.
+Playwright L.E.
+McCullough joined the discussion.

 • What does belonging mean in professional spaces that were not built for you?